kayceesrk/kayceesrk.github.io/_posts/2026-04-28-from-convergence-to-confidence.md

 concrete scenario, and appendix §A.2 catalogues them as a single table for reference.

-In one, Alice bolds the entire sentence while Bob inserts the word "brown" in the middle, and the result should be **The brown fox jumped**.
-In another, Alice bolds the first two words while Bob bolds the last two, and the overlap is bold too.
+In one, Alice bolds the entire sentence "The fox jumped" while Bob inserts the word "brown" in the middle, and the result should be **The brown fox jumped**.
+In another, working with the same sentence, Alice bolds "The fox" while Bob bolds "fox jumped", and the overlapping word "fox" ends up bold under both.
 A third concerns link
 spans: a link has a hard right edge, so a concurrent insert at the end of the link should not expand it.
 And so on for the rest of the eight.
 The paper argues informally that the design handles each